What to Include in a Technical SEO Report

 Google Search Console is a free, indispensable tool for technical SEO, offering direct insights into how Google views your website.
 It highlights issues like crawl errors, indexing problems, and security vulnerabilities.
 While not a reporting template itself, the data it provides is foundational for any technical SEO report.

-Customize Your Technical SEO Report Template
+How to Customize Your Technical SEO Report

 While pre-built templates offer a solid foundation, customizing your technical SEO report is key for maximizing its value.
 A tailored report provides the most relevant insights for your business.
 Think of it like a tailored suit—it fits perfectly and looks great.
 This section will guide you through customizing your technical SEO report template.

-Align with Business Goals
+Align Your Report with Business Goals

 Before diving into customization, define your specific business objectives.
 What are you hoping to achieve with SEO?
 Increased organic traffic?
 Higher search rankings for specific keywords?
 Improved conversion rates?
 Your technical SEO report should directly support these goals.
 For example, if your primary goal is to drive more e-commerce sales, prioritize metrics like site speed and mobile-friendliness, as these directly impact user experience and conversions.
 A report that takes hours to create should be worth the time investment, so make sure it aligns with your business needs.